backstage/backstage/plugins/dynatrace/README.md

 #### Dynatrace API Key

-The dynatrace plugin will require the following information, to be used in the configuration options detailed below:
+The Dynatrace plugin will require the following information, to be used in the configuration options detailed below:

 - Dynatrace API URL, e.g. `https://my-dynatrace-instance.dynatrace.com/api/v2`
 - Dynatrace API access token (see [documentation](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication)), with the following permissions: